gem-coop/governance/Gem.coop-Governance.md

 1. Any member may refer any technical question or dispute to the TSC.
 Members will make a good faith effort to resolve any disputes with compromise prior to referral to the TSC.

-1. No more than two employees of the same employer may serve on the TSC.
+1. No more than one employee of the same employer may serve on the TSC.

 1. A member of the TSC, except the Project Leader, must only be removed from the TSC by a supermajority vote of the PLC.